avosnakis/simple-search/README.md

 This query will search the `users` file (users.json) for any documents with the field `_id` with the value 1.

-Note that escaping double quotes inside a double quotes is not support.
+Double quotes can be entered within other double quotes and treated as regular characters by inputting the following
+sequence: `\"`.
+This is supported in identifiers that are surrounded by double quotes.
+For example:

+`users.description="\"lorem\" ipsum"`

+This means that the search query used will be `"lorem" ipsum`.

+For a more confusing example, the following query:

+`users.description="\\"lorem\\" ipsum"`

+Will result in `\"lorem\" ipsum`, and so on.

-The following are both valid queries:
+The following are all valid queries:

 ```
 "users".locale="en-AU"
 "tickets"."status"=closed
+tickets.description="dolores \"sit\" amet"
 ```

 The REPL can be ended by issuing the `exit` command instead of a query.